havebeenfitz/anchoredbottomsheet/README.md

 3. Bottom
 4. Fixed

-Each anchor has associated value, which override default height for this anchor.
+Each anchor has associated value, which will override default height for this anchor.
 By content mode is not yet implemented, feel free to open a pull request.

 When configuration is done, create `BottomSheetView` like this: